sugarcoat/sugarcoat/README.md

 Optional: `true`
 Default: `null`

 Directory to which sugarcoat will output the results.
 This path is relative to `cwd`.
-Sugarcoat will create the directory if it does not already exist.
+Sugarcoat will create any directories that do not already exist.

 ### `json` ###

 Type: `Boolean`
 Optional: `true`
 Default: `false`

 If set to `true`, sugarcoat will return the parsed data as JSON.

 ### `log` ###